biya-coin/biyaliquid-docs/.gitbook/glossary.md

 ### Frequent Batch Auction (FBA)

-The model used by Biyaliquid for on-chain order matching.
+The model used by Biyachain for on-chain order matching.
 This model uses capital more efficiently compared to Continuous Double Auction (CDA), which is utilized by most of the Centralized exchanges offering crypto derivatives and traditional financial markets.
 The Frequent Batch Auction model also eliminates front-running possibilities.

 ### Full node

-A computer connected to the \[Biyaliquid mainnet that can validate transactions and interact with Biyaliquid.
+A computer connected to the \[Biyachain mainnet that can validate transactions and interact with Biyachain.
 All active validators run full nodes.

 ### Gas Fees